 The while loop is perfect for a situation where you need to execute a set of commands while some condition is true.
 Sometimes you need to execute a set of commands until a condition is true.

 until command do Statement(s) to be executed until command is true done

-Here Shell command is evaluated.
+Here the Shell command is evaluated.
 If the resulting value is false, given statement(s) are executed.
-If command is true then no statement would be not executed and program would jump to the next line after done statement.
+If the command is true then no statement will be executed and the program jumps to the next line after the done statement.

 Here is a simple example that uses the until loop to display the numbers zero to nine −

 #!/bin/sh a=0 until [ ! $a -lt 10 ] do echo $a a = `expr $a + 1` done

 Upon execution, you will receive the following result −

 0 1 2 3 4 5 6 7 8 9